confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

        <img src="images/connectors-self-managed.png" width=75% height=75%>
     </div>

-1. To begin setting up **Connect**, start by cloning Confluent's Commercial SE workshop repository.
+1. To begin setting up **Connect**, you should have already cloned the repository during the Prerequisites step.
+If you have not, start by cloning Confluent's Commercial SE workshop repository.
     > **Note:** This repository contains **all** of the workshops and workshop series led by Confluent's Commercial SE team.
 Be sure to navigate to the correct sub-directory to access the right content.
     ```bash
     # Clone Confluent's Commercial SE Workshop repo